 Within the user defined date range, a user can search by a number of criteria:

 - Either a specific value or value range with no sign

 - Document reference that has been entered

-- the 3rd party the document relates to: customer; supplier or employee
+- the counterparty the document relates to: customer; supplier or employee

 Enter as much information as is known and click SEARCH to see a list of transactions that fit the selection criteria.